Posted at 4:17 PM

 Secretary of Commerce Wilbur Ross issued the following statement:

-“President Trump is doing more to improve the U.S.-China relationship than any president in decades, and this final beef protocol agreement represents even more concrete progress.
+“President Trump is doing more to improve the U.S.-China relationship than any president in decades, and this final beef protocol agreement represents, even more, concrete progress.
 As we clear away long-standing issues like this one, focusing on near-term, verifiable deliverables, we are building a sound foundation for further discussions.
 I look forward to engaging with our Chinese counterparts as we address more complex issues to the benefit of both our nations.”

 Secretary of Agriculture Sonny Perdue issued the following statement:

-“Today is a great day for the United States and in particular for our cattle producers, who will be regaining access to an enormous market with an ever-expanding middle class.
+“Today is a great day for the United States and in particular for our cattle producers, who will be regaining access to an enormous market with an ever-expanding middle-class.
 Since he was elected, President Trump has brought momentum, optimism, and results to American agriculture families that we haven’t seen in years and this agreement is a great example.
 I commend the hard work of Secretary Ross, Secretary Mnuchin, Trade Representative Robert Lighthizer, and our USDA representatives.
-Without their dedication and persistence, this would have not been possible.
+Without their dedication and persistence, this would not have been possible.
 I have no doubt that as soon as the Chinese people get a taste of American beef they’ll want more of it.”

 Secretary of the Treasury Steven T. Mnuchin issued the following statement:

 "The reopening of China's market to American beef is an example of the results-oriented approach this Administration has taken in our engagement with China.
-We will continue to work toward a more fair and balanced economic relationship with China by expanding opportunities for U.S. workers and businesses."
+We will continue to work toward a more fair and balanced economic relationship with China by expanding opportunities for U.S. workers and businesses.";

 U.S. Trade Representative Robert Lighthizer issued the following statement: